When the Inner Critic Shows Up: A Compassion-Focused Approach to Creativity

 Compassion and the Creative Life

-Creative practice, whether it’s painting, writing, sculpting, knitting, dancing, or singing, can be deeply transformative, so long as the inner critic doesn’t hijack the process.
+Creative practice, whether it’s painting, writing, sculpting, knitting, dancing, or singing, can be deeply transformative, especially if the inner critic doesn’t hijack the process.

 If you have tried to reconnect with your creativity, how many times have you sat down to write or draw, only to hear that familiar message: